-How to Fail as a Popstar is Vivek’s debut theatrical work, a one-person show about fame and personal transformation that chronicles her journey from singing in shopping malls to “not quite” pop music superstardom.
-A reflection on the power of pop culture, dreams, disappointments, and self-determination.
+How to Fail as a Popstar is Vivek Shraya’s debut theatrical work, a one-person show that chronicles her journey from singing in shopping malls to “not quite” pop music superstardom with beguiling humour and insight.
+This astonishing work is a raw and humourous reflection on the power of pop culture, dreams, disappointments, and self-determination.

 This print edition of the script includes colour photographs by Dahlia Katz from the show’s Toronto production in February 2020, a foreword by director Brendan Healy, and an afterword by Vivek.